 Virginia Tech University (Virginia Polytechnic University)

 Assisting the university with multiple projects including: (1) Research on the marginalized community (enslaved) who contributed to the foundation of the university; (2) Educational exhibits in the Solitude house and the Fraction Family Cabin; (3) Interpretations of African American history as it relates to the University spanning the 18th and 19th century; (4) authoring text and chapters for university based exhibits, signs, articles, special collections additions, and university published books.

-Collaboration with the Virginia Governor and the Virginia Humanities with the reinterpretation of the Virginia Governor's Executive Mansion by serving on the interpretation and exploration committee of descendants of the enslaved who were held by individuals who served as Governor of Virginia.
+Collaboration with the Virginia Governor with the reinterpretation of the Virginia Governor's Executive Mansion by serving on the interpretation and exploration committee of descendants of the enslaved who were held by individuals who served as Governor of Virginia.

 CLICK HERE for more information on the outcomes and social influences of our current works and projects

 As we move forward and continue to build and expand in this area, our projects need your support!